 Learn more: Velvetech named a Leader among the top .NET developers in Chicago

-The runtime for .NET applications is very fast, yet, it is easy to develop, enabling developers to meet up with deadlines.
+The runtime for .NET applications is very fast, yet, it is easy to develop, enabling developers to meet the deadlines.
 Interoperability with various platforms makes room for a variety of features to be created.
 That’s what the top .NET developers take advantage of.

 .NET applications can be ported easily, so developers can choose any framework or technology to work with.
 It also allows developers to work with other languages.